InterDigitalInc/CompressAI-Vision/docs/source/installation.rst

 - `fiftyone <https://voxel51.com/docs/fiftyone/>`_
 - *This* library (CompressAI-Vision)

-PyTorch, Detectron2 and CUDA versions are different for each installation script:
+PyTorch, Detectron2 and CUDA versions differ for each script:

 ==============  ======= ========== ====
 script          PyTorch Detectron2 CUDA
 ==============  ======= ========== ====
-install_1.bash  xx      xx         xx
+install_1.bash  1.9.1   0.6        10.2
 ==============  ======= ========== ====

 2. VTM
 ------

-Use still need to install VTM from here (TODO: link).
-VTM is used for anchor-pipeline, i.e. for setting the baseline against which deep-learning encoders are tested
+Use still need to install VTM from `here <https://vcgit.hhi.fraunhofer.de/jvet/VVCSoftware_VTM>`_.
+VTM is used for anchor-pipeline, i.e. for setting a baseline against which deep-learning encoders are tested.

-TODO